cakeng/falling_sand_sim/README.md

 This project is heavily inspired by Noita and The Powder Toy.

-Included video (Demo_Video.mp4) includes some flashy demo of the program.
+The included video (Demo_Video.mp4) contains some flashy demo of the program.
 (Caution: Program not actually as exciting as the video.)

 If you are on Linux, please install libglm-dev, libglfw3-dev, and libfreetype-dev before compiling.